-Not getting enough sleep can also lower your sex drive, decrease your immune system, cause cognition issues, and weight gain.
+Not getting enough sleep can lower your sex drive, weaken your immune system, cause thinking issues, and lead to weight gain.

 Here are the details of what happens to your body when you don’t log enough hours under the covers.

 Losing sleep can impair your body’s ability to fight off illness.
 This makes it easier to get sick.

 Researchers even uncovered a reciprocal relationship between sleep and your immune system.
 You may lose additional sleep while your body fights off a bug if you get sick and haven’t had enough shut-eye.

 Both short sleep durations (less than 5 hours per night) and long sleep durations (9 or more hours per night) have been shown to have a negative impact on heart health, according to an analysis published in the European Heart Journal.

 Overnight shift workers may take the brunt of this burden.
 The good news is that both men and women who slept 7 or more hours per night had the best mortality rates in the group.

 Even missing one night of sleep can lead to some major cognition (thinking) issues.

 In a study published by Experimental Brain Research, a group of 18 men were given a task to complete.
 The first task was completed following a full night’s sleep.
 The next task was completed after skipping a night of sleep.